adaltas/node-csv/README.md

 [![Build Status](https://api.travis-ci.org/adaltas/node-csv-stringify.svg)](https://travis-ci.org/#!/adaltas/node-csv-stringify)

-Part of the [CSV module][csv_home], this project is a stringifier converting arrays or objects into a CSV text.
-It implements the Node.js [`stream.Transform` API][stream_transform].
-It also provides a simple callback-based API for convenience.
+This package is a stringifier converting records into a CSV text and implementing the Node.js [`stream.Transform` API](https://nodejs.org/api/stream.html).
+It also provides the easier synchronous and callback-based APIs for conveniency.
 It is both extremely easy to use and powerful.
-It was first released in 2010 and is used against big data sets by a large community.
+It was first released in 2010 and is tested against big data sets by a large community.

 ## Documentation